JackAdams/meteor-editable-text/README.md

 #### Security

 `EditableText.useMethods=false` will mean that all changes to documents are made on the client, so they are subject to the allow and deny rules you've defined for your collections.
-To control whether certain users can edit text on the client, you can overwrite the function `EditableText.userCanEdit` (which has `this` containing all the data given to the widget, including `context` which is the document itself).  e.g. (to only allow users to edit their own documents):
+To control whether certain users can edit text on certain documents/fields, you can overwrite the function `EditableText.userCanEdit` (which has `this` containing all the data given to the widget, including `context` which is the document itself).  e.g. (to only allow users to edit their own documents):

 	EditableText.userCanEdit = function() {
 	  return this.context.user_id === Meteor.userId();